-A lot of times, fonts can change when printing or lose quality if you don't take the correct measures.
+Sometimes fonts can change when printing or lose quality if you don't take the correct measures.
 Here we teach you what to do to avoid these problems.

 Making a PDF in Word or Publisher

-Guidelines by Application
+Guidelines by File Type

 The following outlines the specific file requirements by application.
 If you have any questions, please contact our graphics department.

 PDF or Portable Document Format (Our Preferred File Format)